Swimming Pools and Spas

 Do I need a building permit to install a safety barrier?

 A building permit is required to install or alter a swimming pool and spa safety barrier.
-For more information on, see Building Permits.
+For more information see Building Permits.

 How can I check if my safety barrier is compliant?